bravado/metaproject-0.10-1/README.md

 And constructed with the following guidelines:

-* Breaking backward compatibility bumps the major
+* Breaking backwards compatibility bumps the major
-* New additions without breaking backward compatibility bumps the minor
+* New additions without breaking backwards compatibility bumps the minor
 * Bug fixes and misc changes bump the patch

 For more information on SemVer, please visit http://semver.org/.

 Bug tracker